-- 1.5 Listen to questions 1 and 2 from Exercise 7.
-Does the speaker's voice rise or fall at the end of the questions?
-Discuss your answer with a partner. - ▶ 1.5 Listen again and repeat the questions.
+- Exercise 7.
+Does the speaker's voice rise or fall at the end of the questions? - b 1.5 Listen again and repeat the questions.

-9 Complete the quiz questions with verbs or question words.
+9 Complete these blue and yellow quiz questions with verbs or question words.
 Then work in two pairs within a group of four.